IzakMarais/reporter/readme.md

 **Time span**: The time span query parameter syntax is the same as used by Grafana.
 When you create a link from Grafana, you can enable the _Time range_ forwarding check-box.
 The link will render a dashboard with your current time range.
+The default template will report include the time range in the report.
+Times will be displayed using the reporter's host server time zone.

 **variables**: The template variable query parameter syntax is the same as used by Grafana.
 When you create a link from Grafana, you can enable the _Variable values_ forwarding check-box.